fullstackedorg/workspace/docs/Getting Started/Core Concepts.md

 ## TypeScript

-JavaScript is one incredible language, it's [the universal language](https://tinyclouds.org/javascript_containers#the-universal-scripting-language).
+JavaScript is one incredible language, it's [the universal scripting language](https://tinyclouds.org/javascript_containers#the-universal-scripting-language).
 Since the introduction of TypeScript, there are very few drawbacks and immensivly a lot of plus to use it.
 The main difficulty with TS (typescript) is transforming it to JS (javascript), but this is all taken care of by FullStacked.

 ## Docker